Pesticides 101

 2. Parasites

-- Braconid wasps: Lay eggs inside various pests, such as caterpillars and beetles.
+• Braconid wasps: Lay eggs inside caterpillars and beetles.

-- Tachinid flies: Deposit eggs on pests like caterpillars and stink bugs, with larvae feeding on the host.
+• Tachinid flies: Deposit eggs on caterpillars and stink bugs, with larvae feeding on the host.

-- Trichogramma wasps: Attack the eggs of many destructive pests, including moths and butterflies.
+• Trichogramma wasps: Attack the eggs of moths and butterflies.

 3. Pathogens

-- Nematodes: Microscopic roundworms that attack soil-dwelling pests, such as grubs and root maggots.
+• Nematodes: Microscopic roundworms that attack grubs and root maggots.

 1. Traps

-- Snap traps: Capture rodents like mice and rats.
+• Snap traps: Capture rodents such as mice and rats.

-- Sticky traps: Entrap insects like flies and spiders.
+• Sticky traps: Entrap insects such as flies and spiders.

 2. Barriers

-- Row covers: Protect plants from pests while still allowing sunlight and water to pass through.
+• Row covers: Protect plants while still allowing sunlight and water to pass through.

 3. Manual removal

-- Hand-picking: Physically remove pests like caterpillars and beetles from plants.
+• Hand-picking: Physically remove caterpillars and beetles from plants.

-- Vacuuming: Suck up pests like flies and ants from indoor spaces.
+• Vacuuming: Suck up flies and ants from indoor spaces.

-- Water sprays: Dislodge pests like aphids and spider mites from plant leaves.
+• Water sprays: Dislodge aphids and spider mites from plant leaves.

-Cultural methods involve adjusting practices or conditions to make the environment less conducive to pests.
+Cultural methods involve adjusting practices or conditions to make the environment less conducive to unwanted guests.

 1. Crop rotation

-- Interrupts the lifecycle of pests by changing the host plant.
+• Interrupts the lifecycle of bugs by changing the host plant.

 2. Sanitation

-- Regularly cleaning and removing debris reduces hiding places and breeding grounds for pests.
+• Regularly cleaning and removing debris reduces hiding places and breeding grounds.

-- Properly storing food and disposing of waste minimizes pest attraction.
+• Properly storing food and disposing of waste minimises pest attraction.

 3. Landscaping practices

-- Mowing lawns regularly keeps grass at a height less favorable to pests.
+• Mowing lawns regularly keeps grass at a height less favorable to bugs.

-- Selecting pest-resistant plant varieties can minimize the need for intervention.
+• Selecting pest-resistant plant varieties can minimise the need for intervention.

 How to Choose the Right Pest Control Method

-When selecting a pest control method, consider the following factors:
+When selecting an effective method, consider the following factors:

 Conclusion

-In conclusion, pest control chemicals are an essential tool for professionals to manage various pests.
+In conclusion, specific pesticides are an essential tool for professionals to use.
+They help protect food supplies.
 However, they should be used responsibly and with the necessary precautions.
-By understanding the different types of chemicals and their alternatives, you can make informed decisions about the best pest control strategy for your situation.
+By understanding the different types of pesticides and their alternatives, you can make informed decisions about the best pest control strategy for your situation.

 Resources